glynawe/Vanilla/vanilla.md

     ImportedName = ModuleName "::" NAME.
     GlobalName   = NAME | ImportedName.

 `include` includes content from other modules or interfaces.
 The contents of an interface are its definitions, the contents of a module are its declarations.
 If an `include` has a `for` clause then only a selection of its contents are included.
-A module can be included into another module with a set of type constraints, this allows the included module to add a set of *trait* functions to those types.
+A module can be included into another module with a set of type constraints, this allows the included module to add a set of *mixin* functions to those types.

 `import` includes content from other interfaces and modules, but each definition is given an *imported name*, which is the definition's name prefixed with the name of the interface.
 A *functor import* imports a new module created from a functor and a list of modules.